Once you start making natural beauty and skin care products, it can be hard to stop!

 Heat the water on medium heat and allow the ingredients to melt inside the jar.
 This can take around 20 minutes.

-Once melted, you will remove from heat and place jar on a towel (or other heatproof surface), let cool brief.
+Once melted, you will remove from heat and place jar on a towel (or other heatproof surface), let cool briefly.
 Add essential oils and stir, then pour into a jar.

 Since we are making ten items in an hour, you will stay close by while the ingredients melt and keep an eye on it as you put together the rest of your DIY beauty products together.
 I’ll remind you to check on it throughout this tutorial.